Koomale/sqlproject1/README.md

  **Database**: SQL (SQLite)

 ## Database Schema
-The project utilizes a relational structure focusing on Students and their academic majors, ensuring data normalization and performance.
+The project uses a relational structure focusing on Students and their academic majors, ensuring data normalization and performance.